Keith Urban tops The Weeknd in tight race on Billboard chart

 On the digital songs chart, which measures weekly song downloads, pop singer Miley Cyrus had the top spot with her latest single, "Wrecking Ball," which sold 477,000 copies in the past week, overtaking Katy Perry's "Roar," which dropped to No. 2, and New Zealand indie artist Lorde's "Royals" at No. 3.

-Album sales for the week ending September 15 totaled 4.5 million copies, down 11 percent from the comparable week in 2012, according to Billboard.
+Album sales for the week ending September 15 totalled 4.5 million copies, down 11 percent from the comparable week in 2012, according to Billboard.

 (Reporting by Piya Sinha-Roy; Editing Eric Kelsey and Bill Trott)